agsb/wirewp/README.md

 I use long pin headers at sides of common round pin sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets, soldering to fix both and join pins.

 The sockets are placed at top of board and the wires at bottom.
 At the wires side, the sockets are mirrored vertically the pinout of schematics, so the first pin is at TOP RIGHT, last pin is at TOP LEFT, counts clockwise;

 A prototype SVG drawing of the board, with sockets, connectors and wires, is in the testing phase.

-PS.
-Still no IA for better plannings

 ### Protoboard

 Some 10 x 10 cm2 wire wrap protoboards done with kicad, it reserves rows to use of headers in paralel with sockets, for "poor man wire wraps" just solder the pins to protoboard.

 The sockets side are marked as I H G F E D C B A and wire wrap side with A B C D E F G H I, rows for conectors as CON.

 Those prototypes are still not tested in real FR4.
 Please check before order.